 But – some of you may ask – why do we need an analytical tool to tell us what Christianity is?
 Isn’t it rather obvious?
 Broadly speaking it seems to be a world religion in which members believe in God and Jesus and the Holy Spirit and go to church and read the Bible and pray.
 Give or take some variations.

-In other words, anthropological texts do not usually present Christianity as a pyramid, in which the "most true" or most orthodox form of Christianity is placed at the top, and the different forms of Christianity that follow on the lower tiers are viewed as progressively less and less Christian.
+In other words, anthropological texts do not usually present Christianity as a pyramid, in which the most orthodox or "most Christian" Christianity is placed at the top, and the different forms of Christianity that follow on the lower tiers are viewed as progressively less and less Christian.
 Within the anthropology of Christianity, particular forms of Christianity are not presented as “Christianity gone wrong” in relation to a hypothetical “real Christianity” – rather, they are presented as Christianity.